CatUnderTheLeaf/CV-stuff/overfitting.md

 > Note: for this technique to work, you need to make sure both parts are representative of your data.
 A good practice is to shuffle the order of the dataset before splitting.

+> The validation metrics are clearly better than the training metrics, the main factor is because layers like tf.keras.layers.BatchNormalization and tf.keras.layers.Dropout affect accuracy during training.
+They are turned off when calculating validation loss.

 ### How to prevent overfitting - Model & Data

 #### 1. Gather more data